 In her work as a journalist and conservation photographer, Krista Schlyer has come across an issue few are talking about, despite the fact that everyone is talking about it.

-Thankfully Schlyer is working to document and bring attention to the many problems the wall is creating.
+Photographer Schlyer is also working to bring attention to the many problems the wall is creating.
 She spoke with us about her project as well as what it's like to be a conservation photojournalist focusing on issues that are so daunting.

 MNN: Your biggest project right now is Borderlands, exploring the impact of the wall being built between the U.S. and Mexico on wildlife.
 What was the catalyst that got you working on this project?